 Pursuant to Texas Education Code (TEC) §29.158, and in a manner consistent with federal law and regulations, Boards must coordinate with school districts, Head Start, and Early Head Start program providers to ensure, to the greatest extent practicable, that full-day, full-year child care is available to meet the needs of low-income parents working or attending job training or educational programs.

-Under Texas Labor Code §302.00436, a Board must inform the local school districts and open enrollment charter schools in its workforce area about opportunities to partner with child care providers in order to expand access to and provide facilities for prekindergarten (pre-K) programs in the workforce area, as described in .
+Under Texas Labor Code §302.00436, a Board must inform the local school districts and open enrollment charter schools in its workforce area about opportunities to partner with child care providers to expand access to and provide facilities for prekindergarten (pre-K) programs in the workforce area, as described in B-203.

 Rule Reference: §809.14